RotherOSS/doc-otobo-installation/content/installation-docker.rst

 very flexible way.

 Another supported approach is to only override the default config template with a customized version.
-In this case, we have to create a volume, that contains the adapted nginx config template, first.
+In this case, we have to create a volume that contains the adapted nginx config template, first.

 .. code-block:: bash